sweattep/ancient_quotes/README.md

 >TEKEL means that you have been weighed on the scales and found deficient

+>By your strength you set up the mountains.
+You are clothed with power.

+>She gathers her strength around her and throws herself into her work.

 >You provide a broad path for my feet, so that my ankles do not give way.

 >For my loins are full of burning pain, and no soundness remains in my body.